 Dear Councillor XXXX

-As councillor, you know how important hospitality, retail and recreation businesses are to sustain the vibrancy of [TOWN].
+As Councillor, you know how important hospitality, retail and recreation businesses are to sustain the vibrancy of [INSERT TOWN].
 Many of us have been shut down for months and are struggling daily.
-As we poise to reopen, we face a new frustration of interpretation inconsistencies between municipal by-law, regional public health and the province when it come to the opening guidelines.
+As we poise to reopen, we face a new frustration of interpretation inconsistencies between municipal by-law, regional public health and the province when it comes to the opening guidelines.

-We are ready to reopen with new safety procedures to protect guests and staff that follow all of the guidelines outlined on the provinces Workplace Safety and Prevention (wsps.ca) website.
+We are ready to reopen with new safety procedures to protect guests and staff that follow all of the guidelines outlined on the province’s Workplace Safety and Prevention (wsps.ca) website.
 But, instead of being allowed to re-open we are being held up by the political aversion to say “yes”.
 This inaction and constant shifting of authority up and down the chain makes it impossible for businesses like mine to get back to some semblance of normalcy.

 If you want small businesses, the heart of this community, to survive so that we can draw new residents, businesses and visitors to grow and prosper, then you need to make change now!!
 Take the reigns and allow businesses that demonstrate their ability to meet the guidelines to reopen.
 And then do everything in your power to assist them with their success.